-- Overseas persons can directly own assets and operate businesses in New Zealand or establish subsidiary entities to own assets and operate businesses in New Zealand. - Overseas companies and limited partnerships that intend to carry on business in New Zealand need to register with the New Zealand Companies Office within 10 days of starting business in New Zealand. - Overseas entities will need to obtain a New Zealand tax number and, depending on the volume of business, may be required to register for the Goods and Services Tax.
+- Overseas persons can own assets and operate businesses in New Zealand. - It is relatively easy and free of restrictions to set up a company in New Zealand. - Overseas entities will need to obtain a New Zealand tax number and, depending on the volume of business, may be required to register for the Goods and Services Tax. - Overseas companies and limited partnerships which intend to carry on business directly in New Zealand need to register with the New Zealand Companies Office.

-Unlike other countries, the Companies Register maintained by the New Zealand Companies Office is publicly available, including information regarding directors and shareholders, such as their full legal name and residential address.
+Unlike other countries, the Companies Register maintained by the New Zealand Companies Office is publicly available, including information regarding directors and shareholders, such as their residential address and full legal name.